ray147880/Dapp/ReadMe.txt

 6. Copy and paste the private key from below .
 5b71e1378963fcad4bc96332c8e24fec37cb96a3b82a415c491f4804941fb52b
 7. Direct to the directory of the source code in cmd command console: dAppStockSim2.2(Rinkeby) or dAppStockSim2.2(Ropsten).
-8. In the console, type ¡§npm run dev¡¨
+8. In the console, "type npm run dev"
 9. Select the corresponding Ethereum network in meta mask that matches with the network of the system
 10. Start the simulation.